 Since fixed income investments are well-regarded among investors, they generally can easily be

 Are fixed income investments safe?
-What are the risks?
+Understanding the risks

 One of the most significant risks is